Today I read up on the Abrahamic covenant in Genesis 16-18, and there are several things of note here.

 As Israel is the most hated and constantly targeted nation on the planet and is literally surrounded by genocidal enemies, is there any rational explanation for their persistent existence?
 No. It must be divine protection.

 The final thing that jumped out at me is the appearance of three angels in Genesis 18.
 They looked like men (verse 2) and ate food like any normal man (verse 8).
-Sure, the word “angel” does not appear here, but two of these men are described as angels in chapter 19.
+Sure, the word “angel” does not appear here, but two of these men are described as angels in chapter 19, and Abraham refers to the third as “the Lord” (capital L, denoting deity) in verse 3 of chapter 18.
 They once again ate a meal with Lot, and the wicked degenerates of Sodom wanted to rape them.

 You never know when an angel (possibly even fallen ones) is in your midst, so be careful how you treat strangers!
 That homeless man on the corner may be one of God’s angels, so may the woman you flicked off in rush hour traffic.
 Your best bet is to follow the golden rule found in Matthew 7:12, “whatsoever ye would that men should do to you, do ye even so to them.”